 Choral and instrumental concerts are presented each year, choral services take place in the Chapel and a programme of smaller scale recitals and workshops happening throughout the year.
 There is a strong tradition of instrumental music in the school, with groups of many sizes and styles.
 The joint symphony orchestra is run jointly with MG and has a different Director each year, on a rota basis.
 Our best players are selected and they tackle substantial repertoire, recently including Night on a Bare Mountain, Spartacus Suite, Pictures at an Exhibition and Rodeo.
 International artists visit the School from time to time (inc. Kit and the Widow, the Carducci Quartet, National Opera Studio in the last few years) and often give workshops and masterclasses in the school before a concert.

 The School maintains a strong Choral Tradition, both in and out of the Chapel.
 The Choral Society presents a major choral work every year in conjunction with the choirs at Monmouth Girls (Bernstein’s Chichester Psalms, Mozart’s Great C Minor Mass and his Requiem, Borodin’s Polovtsian Dances, Kern’s Showboat Suite, Carmina Burana in recent years).
 The Chapel Choir makes regular visits and tours out of school and has sung in St. Paul’s Cathedral, St. George’s Windsor, Westminster Cathedral and Salisbury Cathedral in the last four years as well as touring to Spain (singing in the Mezquita of Cordoba), Morocco and France (singing in the Aix-en-Provence Festival) and Italy in 2017, singing in St. Peter’s Basilica in the Vatican.
-The choir will make a concert tour of Berlin and Dresden in Summer 2020.

 There have been several large-scale musical theatre productions in recent years including Hairspray in 2014, Beauty and the Beast in 2016 and Les Miserables in 2018, all undertaken jointly with Monmouth School for Girls.